michaeljdye/explore-the-nations/README.md

 ### Installing

-- Install the app by cloning the repository to your local computer
+- Install the app by cloning the repository to your computer
 - Then, run `npm install` to download all necessary dependencies

 ## Deployment